 - A resume, including a list of peer-reviewed scientific publications.

 - Letters of recommendation from two faculty members familiar with your work.
-Recommendations should be on institutional stationery, signed by their authors and sent directly to the Program Committee at the email addresses listed below.
+Recommendations should be in pdf format, on institutional stationery, signed by their authors and sent directly to the Program Committee at the email addresses listed below.